 The return of fat cells after liposuction

-Watch cosmetic surgeon Dr. Joseph Ajaka discuss weight gain after liposuction on our Instagram feed below:
+Watch cosmetic practitioner Dr. Joseph Ajaka discuss weight gain after liposuction on our Instagram feed below:

 Significant weight gain, however, can result in new fat cells accumulating in both the treated and untreated areas of the body.
 This highlights the importance of making healthy lifestyle changes to maintain your results.

 Maintain a stable weight before liposuction

 As liposuction is not a weight-loss tool, it’s recommended that liposuction patients be at their ideal weight or close to before undergoing the procedure.

 If you’re able to maintain a stable weight before liposuction, it will increase your chances of permanently preserving your liposuction results.
 The best way to achieve healthy weight loss and keep the number on the scales stable is by gradually losing weight rather than by extreme diets or supplements.